pantheon-systems/documentation/source/content/guides/professional-services/05-managed-updates.md

   1. Copy all of the existing site’s custom themes to `web/themes/custom/`.

-  1. Finally, take the `composer.json` file from the site’s codebase and add all packages from "require" and "require-dev" sections to the new project’s `composer.json`.
+  1. Finally, take the `composer.json` file from the site’s codebase and add all packages from `require` and `require-dev` sections to the new project’s `composer.json`.
 If there are duplicates, prefer versions from the example project, rather than from site.

   </Accordion>